Jendnice/Git_a_Job/notes.md

   -Error messages.
 See your notes and try to implement based on that.
 (Might still use failure.erb for some and error messages for others?
 See how it goes.)

+  -Update list html <ul> in index file to list it how you want.
+(Or remove it if not necessary.)

   -Above notes, too!
 (README, etc.)

   -Update design (see above for notes)